PrayOut/SpinnerDialog/README.md

 PhoneGap waiting dialog / progress dialog plugin with spinner for Android, iOS and Windows Phone 8.

+Note:  this is a Fork of Paldom/SpinnerDialog that has a fix in to suppress the dark rectangle that appears on Android when both title and message are set to null.

 ## Installation

 Latest stable release: ```phonegap local plugin add cordova-plugin-spinner-dialog```